Foreign policy of the Truman administration

 Truman took office upon the death of Franklin D. Roosevelt during the final months of war.
 Until then Truman had little interest in foreign affairs and no knowledge of Roosevelt's plans.
 He relied heavily on advisers like George Marshall and Dean Acheson, both of whom served as Secretary of State.
-Germany surrendered days after Truman took office, but the Japan initially refused to surrender or negotiate.
+Germany surrendered days after Truman took office, but Japan initially refused to surrender or negotiate.
 In order to force Japan's surrender without resorting to an invasion of the main Japanese islands, Truman approved of plans to drop atomic bombs on two Japanese cities.
 Even before Germany and Japan surrendered, the Truman administration worked with Moscow, London and other Allies to establish post-war international institutions and agreements.
 Most hope was placed in the United Nations until Moscow's veto made it ineffective.
 In economics there was the International Refugee Organization, and the General Agreement on Tariffs and Trade.
 The Truman administration embarked on a policy of rebuilding democracy and the economy in Japan and West Germany.
 It acted practically alone in Japan, and with Moscow, London and Paris in Germany.

 Tensions between the United States and the Soviet Union escalated after 1945, and by 1947 the two countries had entered a sustained period of geopolitical tension known as the Cold War.
 Truman adopted a policy of containment, in which the U.S. would attempt to prevent the spread of Communism but would not actively seek to regain territory already lost to Communism.
 He also announced the Truman Doctrine, a policy of aiding countries in danger of falling to Communism.
 Pursuant to this doctrine, Truman convinced Congress to provide an unprecedented aid package to Greece and Turkey, overcoming opposition from isolationists and some on the left who favored more conciliatory policies towards the Soviet Union.
 The following year, Truman convinced Congress to approve the Marshall Plan, $13 billion aid package enacted to rebuild Western Europe.
 In 1949, the U.S., Canada, and several European countries signed the North Atlantic Treaty, establishing the NATO military alliance.
 Meanwhile, domestic fears of Soviet espionage led to a Red Scare and the rise of McCarthyism in the United States.

 The Truman administration attempted to mediate the Chinese Civil War and failed.
 The Communist forces under Mao Zedong took control of Mainland China in 1949.
 In June 1950 Communist North Korea invaded South Korea in an attempt to reunify the country.
 Acting under the aegis of the United Nations, the U.S. intervened, defeated the invaders, and prepared to unify Korea UN terms.
 However, in late 1950 millions of Chinese soldiers entered Korea and pushed the allies back.
 The war settled into a stalemate along a line close to its starting point.
 Truman left office quite unpopular, but scholars generally consider him to be an above average president, and his administration has been credited for establishing Cold War policies that contained the Soviets.